DSD-DBS/mbse-handbook/docs/methods/arcadia-light/intro.md

 For this tutorial, we will start this `System Analysis` and skip Operational Analysis.
 If you do have time to perform operational analysis upfront, it will give you a better understanding of ....

 1. **capture business need** - somebody wants to make things happen.
 We need to have a good understanding of what outcomes are expected.
-2. **identify system capabilities** -  based on the business objectives we should identify what capabilities the `System` will bring in, what stakeholders would receive value out of the system capability and what other stakeholders must or may be involved to create that value.
-We would perform that analysis only for one capability at a time and perform consolidation later.
+2. **identify system capabilities** -  based on the business objectives we identify what capabilities the `System` will bring, what stakeholders would receive value out of the system, and what other stakeholders must or may be involved to create that value.
+We perform that analysis only for one capability at a time and consolidate later.
 We may however consider doing this on a number of capabilities but only if those are closely linked and form the Minimum Viable Product scope together.
 In ARCADIA terms we may use mission to bundle such capability collection.

    ![Business requirement in capability analysis context](sa-images/sa-cap1.jpg)